Foster Parents: Building better futures one family at a time.

 Christine Brown is the Recruitment Specialist for Androscoggin, Oxford, and Franklin counties, and is also the Community Outreach Coordinator for A Family for ME.
 She is a graduate of the University of Southern Maine.
 Christine began her employment at Spurwink Services in 2014 as a Treatment Foster Care Support Specialist and added the role of Community Outreach Coordinator in 2019.
 She has more than 25 years of experience working with children in a variety of professional settings and currently manages the AFfME volunteer program.
 In her free time, Christine enjoys kayaking and home improvement projects.

 Crista Jakacky is the Marketing and Communications Specialist for A Family for Me.
-She has spent the last two decades in small business management in the food and beverage industry, and also has a background in sales.
-She has studied Media and Communications at Beal University and the University of Maine at Augusta.
-She is passionate about social justice causes, music, writing, and anything to do with the arts.
-Crista performs locally in a musical duo act, and enjoys writing, graphic designing, kayaking, and home improvement projects.
-What she loves most though, is spending time with her family.
+She has several years of experience in small business management and a background in sales.
+She has studied Multimedia and Communications at Beal University and the University of Maine at Augusta.
+She is passionate about social justice causes, music, writing, and anything related to the arts.
+Crista performs locally in a musical duo act and enjoys writing, graphic designing, kayaking, home improvement projects, and spending time with her family.

 Connect with us!